microsoft/Data-Science-For-Beginners/3-Data-Visualization/12-visualization-relationships/README.md

 ```
 ![superimposed plots](images/dual-line.png)

-While nothing jumps out to the eye around the year 2003, it does allow us to end this lesson on a little happier note: while there are overall a declining number of colonies, their numbers might seem to be stabilizing and their yield per colony is actually increasing, even with fewer bees.
+While nothing jumps out to the eye around the year 2003, it does allow us to end this lesson on a little happier note: while there are overall a declining number of colonies, their numbers might seem to be stabilizing.

 Go, bees, go!